 Under the Emergency Planning and Community Right-to-Know Act (EPCRA), a facility must maintain a Safety Data Sheet (SDS) for any hazardous chemical used or stored in the workplace.
 The facility must also submit a report which describes the hazardous substances they have on their site to their State Emergency Response Commission (SERC), Local Emergency Planning Committee (LEPC) and local fire department by March 1 of each year.

 Do I need to submit a filing fee along with the Tier II Report?
 Is there any other documentation required?

 Use this USEPA link to determine if your State' requires a filing fee or, you can go to Federal and State Contacts to find the your individual state's information.
 Ask your contact by phone or email to be sure!

 How can I calculate my inventory amounts?

 You may need to calculate maximum daily and average daily inventory quantities.
 Read more at Calculation Examples.

-How can I get a Material Safety Data Sheet (MSDS) for my hazardous substances?
+How can I get a Safety Data Sheet (SDS) for my hazardous substances?

 How can I identify the proper name, CAS # and hazard categories for my hazardous substances?

-For your CAS #, reference the table below.
+For your CAS #, reference the information below.

-Plus, this information is printed on Air Products Material Safety Datasheets which can be found online at www.airproducts.com/msds.
+Plus, this information is printed on Air Products Safety Data Sheets.
 You'll find info listed in the following sections: